 "Fukake Island" was named after the resemblance to the sails of the sailing ships that plied the Sea of Japan during the Edo period. ©Oganavi

-"Hokakejima" is an island, it is actually a large rock that is connected to the mainland. the "Oga-zu byobu" (Oga Screen) , painted in the early Edo period, it is depicted as a complete island and is named "Hokakejima ," so it is believed that it rose up and became connected to the mainland over the course of 400 years.
+"Hokakejima" (帆掛島)painted in the early Edo periodthe "Ogazu Byobu" (Oga Folding Screen), it is depicted as a complete island and is also named"Hokakejima,"so it is thought that it rose and became connected to the mainland over the course of 400 years.

 The Oga Screen (artist unknown) was painted in the early Edo period, depicting Cape Shiosezaki on the Oga Peninsula.
 "Fukake Island" is certainly depicted as an "island."
 However, the strange rock formations that are popular today, such as "Godzilla Rock" and "Gamera Rock," were not depicted in this period.
 Collection: Akita Prefectural Museum